Wings-XI/LegacyWingsXI/CONTRIBUTING.md

 # Pull Request Contributions:

-**By submitting a pull request to Project Topaz, you agree to our [Limited Contributor License Agreement](http://project-topaz.com/blob/release/CONTRIBUTOR_AGREEMENT.md)**
+**By submitting a pull request to the Wings project, you agree to our [Limited Contributor License Agreement](CONTRIBUTOR_AGREEMENT.md)**

-All contributions must be done through pull requests to the Topaz repository.
+All contributions must be done through pull requests to the Wings repository.
 We don't take fixes from Discord to apply ourselves.
-If you need help with making a pull request, there is a GitHub guide on how to do so.
+If you need help with making a pull request, there is a GitLab guide on how to do so.
 If you still need help after consulting the guide, you can ask for help in Discord and we will be happy to help you.

 We prefer submitting early and often, over monolithic and once.
-If you're implementing a complex feature, please try to submit PRs as you get each smaller functional aspect working (use your best judgment on what counts as a useful PR).
+If you're implementing a complex feature, please try to submit PRs as you get each smaller functional aspect working (use your best judgement on what counts as a useful PR).
 This way we can help make sure you're on the right track before you sink a lot of time into implementations we might want done in a different way.

 Please try to leave your PR alone after submission, unless it's to fix bugs you've noticed, or if we've requested changes.
 If you're still pushing commits after opening the PR, it makes it hard for reviewers to know when you're "finished" and if it's "safe" to begin their reviews.
 If you do want to push early for reviews of your in-progress work, you can open your PR as a "draft".

 After a pull request is made, if a staff member leaves feedback for you to change, you must either fix or address it for your pull request to be merged.

-If you do not fill the checkboxes confirming that you agree to Project Topaz's Limited Contributor License Agreement and that you've tested your code - your PR will not be reviewed.
+If you do not confirm that you agree to the Wings project's Limited Contributor License Agreement and that you've tested your code - your PR will not be reviewed.

 # Workflow Guide